 Responsibilities: Compassionate people who wish to provide a loving gift for someone who is hurting.
 Ability to trace, cut and / or assemble blankets while praying for the Lord’s love and mercy for the recipient of the blankets.

-Summary: To bring Christ to those inmates in Indian River County Jail through prayer and listening; to facilitate them with Reconciliation and Eucharist.
+Purpose: To bring Christ to the inmates in Indian River County Jail through prayer and listening; to provide them with access to the Eucharist and Reconciliation.

-Responsibilities: Members must be committed to prayer and listening to the Holy Spirit in a one-on-one setting with an inmate; ministers must be Catholic; there is a mandatory eight hour training course and background investigation by the Indian River County Sheriff’s Office as well as Parish training and clearance through the Diocese of Palm Beach.
+Responsibilities: Members must be committed to prayer and listening to the Holy Spirit while ministering in teams of two with individual inmates.
+Ministers must be Catholic.
+There is a mandatory training course and background investigation by the Indian River County Sheriff’s Office as well as Parish training and clearance through the Diocese of Palm Beach.

 Responsibilities: We strive to acquire and share the most current information regarding all aspects of life-threatening issues.
-Multiple events are sponsored annually, including a Rosary Prayer Service, a community wide ecumenical “Stand for Life”, and we promote the national “40 Days for Life” campaigns twice per year.
-We sponsor the annual St. Helen Baby Bottle Campaign, and conduct fund-raisers to support pregnancy care centers and agencies that support new mothers and their babies.
+Multiple events are sponsored annually, including a Rosary Prayer Service and a community wide ecumenical “Stand for Life.”
+We promote the national “40 Days for Life” campaigns twice per year.
+We conduct fund-raisers to support pregnancy care centers and agencies that support new mothers and their babies.

-Time Commitment: We meet on the second Saturday of each month at 9:15 a.m. – 10:30 a.m.
-August through June.
+Time Commitment: We meet on the second Saturday of each month from 9:15 a.m. – 10:30 a.m.
+August through May.
 We support parish-wide activities and events.